ubirch/ubirch-scala-utils/README.md

 `$PREFIX` defaults to `ubirch.oidc-utils.redis` (see `OidcUtilsConfigKeys.PREFIX`) but can be overwritten with any value of your choice when instantiating `OidcDirective`.

-If one of your dependecies is `com.ubirch.util:redis-util` then you already had to define the first three config keys in your config.
+If one of your dependencies is `com.ubirch.util:redis-util` then you already had to define the first three config keys in your config.
 Adding the fourth one and instantiating `OidcDirective` with the related config prefix is recommended.

 ### Usage of `OidcDirective`